 What Questions Can You Expect in an Online Interview?

-Online interviews have become the preferred hiring method for modern companies.
-Whether you're applying for a remote role or going through the first screening round, your interview will likely be online, either live or through a one-way video interview platform.
-These setups help hiring teams reduce time, remove scheduling barriers, and evaluate more candidates efficiently.
-For candidates, the advantage is comfort and flexibility in interviewing from your space with more control and less pressure.
+Online interviews are now the most common hiring method used by modern companies.
+Whether you are applying for a remote role or completing an initial screening round, your interview will likely be conducted online, either via a live video interview or a one-way video platform.
+These formats allow employers to save time, reduce scheduling challenges, and efficiently assess more candidates.

-Before going deep into the most common online interview questions, it's vital to understand why employers ask them.
-Companies want to assess three core areas:
+Before reviewing the most common online interview questions, it’s important to understand why employers ask them.
+Hiring teams use online interviews to evaluate three core areas:

-If you’re new to online interviews, begin with basic preparation tips.
-Start by reading Video Interview Tips for Candidates, which explains how to set up your tech, choose the right environment, stay calm, and present yourself professionally.
+If you are new to online interviews, start with basic preparation.
+Reading Video Interview Tips for Candidates can help you set up your technology, choose the right environment, stay calm on camera, and present yourself professionally.

 TL;DR

-• Expect questions about yourself, your goals, strengths, weaknesses, and challenges.
+• Expect common online interview questions about your background, career goals, strengths, weaknesses, and work challenges.

-• Prepare by researching the company and role.
+• Prepare by researching the company, role, and typical virtual interview questions.

 1. Tell me about yourself

-This is almost always the first question in an online interview.
-Recruiters want a quick overview of your background and how it connects to the role.
+This is usually the first question in an online interview.
+Recruiters use it to quickly understand your professional background and how it aligns with the role.

-They are not looking for your whole life story.
-Instead, they want:
+They are not looking for a personal history.
+Instead, they assess:

 2. Why are you interested in this role?